Broadway hit 'Hamilton' is sued over services for blind theatergoers

 He noted that former U.S. Attorney General Loretta Lynch on Nov.
 21 signed a final rule requiring many movie theaters to provide similar accommodations by late 2018 to blind patrons. (here)

-"Given the similarities," the complaint said, "live theatres must also be required to provide live audio description to the blind."
+"Given the similarities," the complaint said, "live theaters must also be required to provide live audio description to the blind."

 It is unclear why the lawsuit specifically targets the Broadway production of "Hamilton."